tedneward/Azgaarnoth/Creatures/Dog.md

 >***Keen Smell.*** The hound has advantage on Wisdom (Perception) checks that rely on smell.
 >
 >***Turning Defiance.*** The hound has advantage on saving throws against effects that turn undead.
 >
+>***Pack Tactics.*** The hound has advantage on an attack roll against a creature if at least one of the hound's allies is within 5 feet of the creature and the ally isn't incapacitated.
+>
 >#### Actions
 >***Bite.*** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 6 (1d6 + 3) piercing damage, plus 3 (1d6) necrotic damage.